-Reading to End Racism (RER) is an inter-generational literacy program designed to engage K-5th grade students with books and personal stories, and spark discussion about eliminating racism, bullying and discrimination.
+Reading to End Racism (RER) is an inter-generational literacy program designed to engage kindergarten through fifth grade students with books and personal stories.
+RER aims to spark discussion about eliminating racism, bullying and discrimination.

-RER provides training, resources and support for volunteers, teachers and parents to talk with their children about racism and discrimination.
+RER provides training, resources and support for volunteers and teachers to talk with children about racism and discrimination, and foster self-advocacy, consent, and identity.

 RER News